Reasons for considering spring family photos + a couple of tips, too.

 Dirt = Smiles

-I have to say, I love taking photos of kids splashing in mud puddle and digging in the dirt.
+I have to say, I love taking photos of kids splashing in a mud puddle and digging in the dirt.
 Kids love it, too.
-You want you kids to be smiling for some photos.
-Saying cheese only gives you awkward, forced smiles.
-Give the kids free rein of the puddles in your driveway and they’ll be smiling from ear-to-ear.
+You want your kids to be smiling for some photos.
+Saying cheese usually gives you awkward, forced smiles; give the kids free rein of the puddles in your driveway, and they’ll smile from ear to ear.
 Clothes can be washed.

 Have you ever heard the phrase by Alfred Wainwright, “There's no such thing as bad weather, only unsuitable clothing.”
-We have nearly 9 months of winter and so-so weather in the Upper Peninsula of Michigan.
-That’s a lot of time to spend inside.
-Our family loves to get outdoors, even with our one-and-a-half-year-old.
-So, chasing your family around outside for some of your session in inclement weather is not a problem.
+We have nearly 9 months of mild to freezing weather in Michigan's Upper Peninsula.

 When it’s springtime in Michigan, we start breaking out our t-shirts when it’s 40+ degrees.
 Even though it’s chilly, after months of single-digit temperatures, cabin fever is in full force, we are longing to get outside.